ethereum-optimism/community-hub/src/docs/biz/README.md

 What do the next 100 years have in store for crypto? [@Karl_dot_tech](https://twitter.com/karl_dot_tech) shares his vision in [this chat with Bankless](https://www.youtube.com/watch?v=60F2wtjZO5M).

 Want to see what we are doing with Retroactive Public Goods?
-(Hint: We give all our sequencer ~100k/day in revenue, away to public goods so your users can rest easy knowing that when they use Optimism, they are contributing to a good cause).
+(Hint: We give all our sequencer revenue (~100k/day!), away to public goods so your users can rest easy knowing that when they use Optimism, they are contributing to a good cause).
 More on Public Goods Funding [here](https://app.optimism.io/announcement), [here](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c), and [Vitalik’s](https://twitter.com/VitalikButerin) review of our first experimental round is [here](https://vitalik.ca/general/2021/11/16/retro1.html).

 Changes to the protocol coming in the near term include multi-client architecture, and the world’s next generation fault proof.